derlin/get-html/blog/Rendering-HTML_a-journey.md

 # Rendering HTML: a journey

-This article is an account of my development process that took place in **February 2020**.
+This article is an account of my development process that took place in **February 2020** (Python 3).

 I first explain my first attempt (using a third-party library, requests-html) at fetching the HTML from an URL *after* JS rendering, the problems I struggled with and the incremental solutions I found.
-I then explain why I decided to make my own implementation instead, and how I solved the problem.
+I then explain why I decided to make my own library instead, and how I solved the problems.

 **Disclaimer**: